mipimipi/smsync/README.md

 ##### <a name="flac"></a>FLAC

 FLAC only supports a compression level (parameter `cl`).
 Possible values are: 0, ..., 12 where 0 means the highest quality.
 5 is the default.
 Thus, for a conversion to FLAC, if no conversion rule is specified in `smsync.yaml`, `cl:5` is assumed.
+Consequently, allowed conversions are:

+* `cl:<quality>`

 See also: [FFMpeg Codec Documentation](http://ffmpeg.org/ffmpeg-codecs.html#flac-2)

 ##### <a name="mp3"></a>MP3

 MP3 supports ABR, CBR, both with bit rates from 8 to 500 kbps (kilo bit per second), and VBR with a quality from 0 to 9 (where 0 means highest quality).
 In addition, MP3 supports a compression level (parameter `cl`), which can have values 0, ..., 9 where 0 means the highest quality.
 Thus, the conversion `abr:192|cl:3` in the example above specifies an average bit rate of 192 kbps and a compression level of 3.
+Consequently, allowed conversions are:

+* `abr:<bitrate>|cl:<quality>` for average bitrate conversion
+* `cbr:<bitrate>|cl:<quality>` for constant bitrate conversion
+* `vbr:<quality>|cl:<quality>` for variable bitrate conversion

 See also: [FFMpeg Codec Documentation](http://ffmpeg.org/ffmpeg-codecs.html#libmp3lame-1)

 ##### <a name="ogg"></a>OGG (Vorbis)

 This format supports conversions with average and variable bit rate.
 For ABR, bit rates from 8 to 500 kbps are supported.
 For VBR, possible values are -1.0, ..., 10.0 where 10.0 means the best quality.
 VBR with quality 3.0 is the default.
 Thus, for a conversion to OGG (Vorbis), if no conversion rule is specified in `smsync.yaml`, `vbr:3.0` is assumed.
 OGG (Vorbis) doesn't support compression levels.
+Consequently, allowed conversions are:

+* `abr:<bitrate>` for average bitrate conversion
+* `vbr:<quality>` for variable bitrate conversion

 See also: [FFMpeg Codec Documentation](http://ffmpeg.org/ffmpeg-codecs.html#libvorbis)

 ##### <a name="opus"></a>OPUS

 OPUS supports conversions with variable (VBR), constant (CBR) and hard constant bit rate (HCBR).
 The latter guarantees that all frames have the same size.
 Allowed values are 6 to 510 kbps.
 In addition, OPUS supports a compression level that ranges from 0 to 10, where 10 is the highest quality.
 If no compression level is specified, `cl:10`is assumed.
+Consequently, allowed conversions are:

+* `vbr:<bitrate>|cl:<quality>` for variable bitrate conversion
+* `cbr:<bitrate>|cl:<quality>` for constant bitrate conversion
+* `hcbr:<bitrate>|cl:<quality>` for hard constant bitrate conversion

 See also: [FFMpeg Codec Documentation](http://ffmpeg.org/ffmpeg-codecs.html#libopus-1) or [opusenc documentation](https://mf4.xiph.org/jenkins/view/opus/job/opus-tools/ws/man/opusenc.html)

 ### <a name="syncproc"></a>Synchronization Process

 Coming back to the [example above](#config).
-Let's assume the config file `smsync.yaml` is stored in `/home/musiclover/Music/SLAVE`.
-To execute smsync for the slave, open a terminal and enter
+Let's assume the config file `smsync.yaml` is stored in `/home/musiclover/Music/TARGET`.
+To execute smsync for the target, open a terminal and enter

-    $ cd /home/musiclover/Music/SLAVE
+    $ cd /home/musiclover/Music/TARGET
     $ smsync

 The synchronization process is executed in the following steps:

-1. smsync reads the configuration file in `/home/musiclover/Music/SLAVE`.
+1. smsync reads the configuration file in `/home/musiclover/Music/TARGET`.
 A summary of the configuration is shown and (if smsync hasn't been called with the option ' --yes`) the user is asked for confirmation.

-1. smsync determines all files and directories of the master, that have changed since the last synchronization.
+1. smsync determines all files and directories of the source, that have changed since the last synchronization.
 In our example, there was no synchronization before (as otherwise the configuration file would have an entry `last_sync` that contained the time stamp of the last synchronization).
 Depending on the number of files, this could take a few minutes. smsync displays how many directories and files need to be synchronized and again, the user is asked for confirmation (if smsync hasn't been called with the option ' --yes`).

 1. The replication / conversion of files and directories is executed. smsync shows the progress: